 Notes.
 The reported estimates are long run minimum wage elasticities by unconditional quantiles of family income.
 The estimates are from a series of linear probability models that are estimated by regressing an indicator for having a family family income below cutoffs associated with alternative quantiles (between 5 and 50) on distributed lags of log minimum wage and covariates.
 The long-run coefficients are calculated as the sum of the contemporaneous up to three-year lagged log minimum wage coefficients.
 Unconditional quantile partial effects (UQPE) are calculated by dividing the coefficient on log minimum wage by the negative of the family income density at the appropriate quantile.
-The UQPE estimates are subsequently divided by the family income cutoff for the quantile to transform the estimates into elasticities.
-All specifications include state and year fixed effects, division-by-period fixed effects, state specific linear trends, state specific indicator for each recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
-Dark shaded area ap5% state-cluster-robust confidence intervals.
+The UQPE estimates and year fixed effects, division-by-period fixed effects, state specific linear trends, state specific indicator for each Great Recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gander), and are weighted by March CPS person weights.
+Dark shaded area represents 90%, light shaded area 95% state-cluster-robust confidence intervals.